Coat change in horses

 - 300 ml water (preferably distilled)

-- 2 tablespoons of zeolite powder (to support skin health and for gentle cleansing)
+- 2 tbsp zeolite powder (to support skin health and for gentle cleansing)

-- 50 ml apple cider vinegar (soothing, antibacterial, and helps balance the skin's pH)
+- 50 ml apple cider vinegar (has a calming and antibacterial effect and helps to balance the skin's pH level)

 - 5 drops of tea tree essential oil (optional, has antiseptic and anti-inflammatory properties)